James Douglas, 9th Earl of Douglas: Early life

 The son of James the Gross, 7th Earl of Douglas, by his wife Lady Beatrice Sinclair, daughter to Henry II Sinclair, Earl of Orkney; Douglas was a twin, the older by a few minutes, the younger being Archibald Douglas, Earl of Moray.
+James was known as "fiery face" due to a birthmark and his temper.

-He succeeded to the earldom on the murder of his brother William Douglas, 8th Earl of Douglas by King James II and his entourage.
-He denounced his brother's murderers and took up arms against the king, and he and his brothers attacked Stirling, driving a horse through the town with the safe conduct given to William attached to its tail.
-He was forced to back down when some allies deserted him.
+He succeeded to the earldom on the murder of his brother William Douglas, 8th Earl of Douglas by King James II and his entourage on 22 February 1452.
+William had been issued with a letter of safe conduct and joined the King for feasting before Lent.
+On the second evening, he was stabbed 26 times and his body was thrown out of the window.
+James denounced his brother's murderers, took up arms against the king, and withdrew his allegiance by disavowing his oath.
+He and his brothers attacked Stirling a month later, driving a horse through the town with the safe conduct letter given to William attached to its tail.
+The King responded by leading a series of raids into Douglas territories in July.
+The months of conflict that followed was tantamount to civil war.

-He obtained a papal dispensation to marry his brother's widow, Margaret Douglas, Fair Maid of Galloway, in order to keep the family estates together.
+James and the King were compelled to and make an uneasy peace on 28 August 1452.
+Some allies of Douglas deserted him and others in the political community were alienated by the King's raids.
+As part of the reconciliation, the King agreed to promote a marriage between Douglas and his brother's widow, Margaret Douglas, Fair Maid of Galloway.
+James obtained a papal dispensation to marry her, with the aim to keep the family estates together.
 It is not entirely clear that this marriage ever took place, but it was certainly planned.
-He was involved in intrigues with the English court, and in 1455 rebelled against James II once more.
+Douglas became involved in intrigues with the English court, and in 1455 rebelled against James II once more.